Imagine You and Me: Critical response

 The Cinema Evaluation Board of the Philippines composing people from the Filipino film industry evaluated the film and gave a B grade.
 Having graded B means that Imagine You and Me is of high quality and shall receive 65% tax rebate.
 Actress Kris Aquino gave a late review of the film through an Instagram post and she was all praises to the director, the main cast and Jasmine Curtis-Smith.
 Television anchor and host Teddy Locsin of ANC's NoFilter@ANC also reviewed Imagine You and Me and said that the film "is a deft retelling of Romeo&Juliet.
 Alden&Maine are refreshingly natural, not playing characters as living them."
 He further said that Mendoza reminds him of Jennifer Aniston.

 Mari-an Santos of Philippine Entertainment Portal gave a balanced review as she praised the setting, writers and cast especially Richards and Mendoza's natural performances.
-On the other hand, she criticized the plot loopholes such as the unsecured smartphone and the portrayal of Gara as Overseas Filipino Worker "could have been better."
+On the other hand, she criticized the plot loopholes such as the unsecured smartphone and the portrayal of Gara as an OFW "could have been better."
 Oggs Cruz of Rappler described the film as "harmless diversion" and taken note how the writers creatively portrayed the popularity of Kalyeserye within the familiar plots of the romantic comedy genre and how the director complemented the writing prowess.
 Furthermore, Cruz praised Mendoza's "very relatable charisma" and concluded that "the film’s being well-made just adds a certain justification to all the heightened promises of romance."

 Nazamel Tabares, a blogger at Movies Philippines, rated the film 3 stars out of 5 saying that "pleasant all throughout, Imagine You & Me may give nothing new to the pile of romantic comedy films in the Philippines but the film isn't ridiculously written and doesn't overdo the tired genre."
 Philbert Ortiz Dy of ClickTheCity.com, a lifestyle guide website, rated the film 2 stars out of 5 saying that "without any real investment in narrative gravity, the film would have likely been better off staying cute, leaving all the terminal illnesses to the movies that actually want to do those stories."
 Ted Claudio, a blogger at Wazzup.ph, had two ratings for the film.
 As a film in the perspective of AlDub fans, he gave a 5 stars out 5 while for non-AlDub fans, he gave a rating of 4 stars out of 5 stating that it is good dating film "for its great location, story, fun and romance."